-Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of FTC Solar, Inc. (filed as Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed with the 3.1 Securities and Exchange Commission on May 3, 2021 and incorporated herein by reference) 3.2 Amended and Restated Bylaws of FTC Solar, Inc. (filed as Exhibit 3.2 to the Registrant's Current Report on Form 8-K filed with the Securities and Exchange 5.2 Commission on May 3, 2021 and incorporated herein by reference 3.3 Certificate of Correction of Amended and Restated Certificate of Incorporation (filed as Exhibit 3.3 to the Registrant's Quarterly Report on Form 10-Q filed 5.5 with the Securities and Exchange Commission on June 8, 2021 and incorporated herein by reference) 4.1 Specimen Common Stock Certificate (filed as Exhibit 4.1 to the Registrant's Registration Statement on Form S-1 filed with the Securities Exchange 7.1 Commission on April 19, 2021 and incorporated herein by reference) 4.2 Description of Registrant's Securities 10.1 Registration Rights Agreement, dated April 29, 2021, by and among FTC Solar, Inc. and certain holders of its capital stock (filed as Exhibit 10.1 to the 1011 Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 3, 2021 and incorporated herein by reference) 10.2 Amendment No. 1 to Registration Rights Agreement, dated February 17, 2022, by and among FTC Solar, Inc. and certain holders of its capital stock 10.3 Senior Secured Revolving Credit Facility, by and among FTC Solar, Inc., as borrower, the several financial institutions from time to time parties thereto, and Barclays Bank PLC, as an issuing lender, the swingline lender and as administrative agent (filed as Exhibit 10.2 to the Registrant's Current Report on Form 8- K filed with the Securities and Exchange Commission on May 3, 2021 and incorporated herein by reference) 10.4 Employment Agreement by and between FTC Solar, Inc. and Sean Hunkler (filed as Exhibit 10.3 to the Registrant's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on November 12, 2021 and incorporated herein by reference) 10.5 Employment Agreement by and between FTC Solar, Inc. and Ali Mortazavi (filed as Exhibit 10.7 to the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 4, 2022 and incorporated herein by reference) 10.6 Employment Agreement by and between FTC Solar, Inc. and Deepak Navnith (filed as Exhibit 10.8 to the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on February 4, 2022 and incorporated herein by reference) 10.7 Employment Agreement by and between FTC Solar, Inc. and Anthony P. Etnyre (filed as Exhibit 10.3 to the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 3, 2021 and incorporated herein by reference) 10.8 FTC Solar, Inc. 2021 Stock Incentive Plan and form of agreement (filed as Exhibit 10.6 to the Registrant's Quarterly Report on Form 10-Q with the Securities 10.9 and Exchange Commission on August 11, 2021 and incorporated herein by reference) FTC Solar, Inc. 2021 Employee Stock Purchase Plan (filed as Exhibit 10.7 to the Registrant's Quarterly Report on Form 10-Q with the Securities and 10.9 Exchange Commission on August 11, 2021 and incorporated herein by reference) 10.10 Form of Indemnification Agreement (filed as Exhibit 10.4 to the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange 10.10 Commission on April 19, 2021) 21.1 List of Subsidiaries of FTC Solar, Inc. 23.1 Consent of PricewaterhouseCoopers LLP 24.1 Power of Attorney (included in signature page) 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to 51.1 Section 302 of the Sarbanes-Oxlev Act of 2002.
-31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) · · · · · · · · · · · · · · · · · · ·
+Description Amended and Restated Certificate of Incorporation of FTC Solar, Inc. (filed as Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed with the SEC on May 3, 2021 and incorporated herein by reference) Amended and Restated Bylaws of FTC Solar, Inc (filed as Exhibit 3.2 to the Registrant's Current Report on Form 8-K filed with the SEC on May 3, 2021 and incorporated herein by reference) Certificate of Correction of Amended and Restated Certificate of Incorporation (filed as Exhibit 3.3 to the Registrant's Quarterly Report on Form 10-Q filed with the SEC on June 8, 2021 and incorporated herein by reference) Specimen Common Stock Certificate (filed as Exhibit 4.1 to the Registrant's Registration Statement on Form S-1 filed with the SEC on April 19, 2021 and incorporated herein by reference) Opinion of Skadden, Arps, Slate, Meagher & Flom LLP (c) Registration Rights Agreement, dated April 29, 2021, by and among FTC Solar, Inc. and certain holders of its capital stock (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K with the SEC on May 3, 2021 and incorporated herein by reference) Amendment No. 1 to Registration Rights Agreement, dated February 17, 2022, by and among FTC Solar, Inc. and certain holders of its capital stock (filed as Exhibit 10.2 to the Registrant's Annual Report on Form 10-K with the SEC on March 21, 2022 and incorporated herein by reference) Senior Secured Revolving Credit Facility Credit Agreement, by and among FTC Solar, Inc., as borrower, the several financial institutions from time to time parties thereto, and Barclays Bank PLC, as an issuing lender, the swingline lender and as administrative agent (filed as Exhibit 10.2 to the Registrant's Current Report on Form 8-K with the SEC on May 3, 2021 and incorporated herein by reference) FTC Solar, Inc. 2021 Stock Incentive Plan and form of agreement (b) (filed as Exhibit 10.6 to the Registrant's Quarterly Report on Form 10-Q with the SEC on August 11, 2021 and incorporated herein by reference) FTC Solar, Inc. 2021 Employee Stock Purchase Plan (b) (filed as Exhibit 10.7 to the Registrant's Quarterly Report on Form 10-Q with the SEC on August 11, 2021 and incorporated herein by reference) Form of Indemnification Agreement (filed as Exhibit 10.4 to the Registrant's Registration Statement on Form S-1 filed with the SEC on April 19, 2021 and incorporated herein by reference) Employment Agreement by and between FTC Solar, Inc. and Sean Hunkler (b) (filed as Exhibit 10.3 to the Registrant's Quarterly Report on Form 10-Q filed with the SEC on November 12, 2021 and incorporated herein by reference) Employment Agreement by and between FTC Solar, Inc. and Ali Mortazavi (b)(c) Employment Agreement by and between FTC Solar, Inc. and Deepak Navnith $^{(b)(c)}$ Employment Agreement by and between FTC Solar, Inc. and Anthony P. Etnyre (b) (filed as Exhibit 10.3 to the Registrant's Current Report on Form 8-K filed with the SEC on May 3, 2021 and incorporated herein by reference) List of Subsidiaries of FTC Solar, Inc. (filed as Exhibit 21.1 to the Registrant's Annual Report on Form 10-K with the SEC on March 21, 2022 and incorporated herein by reference) Consent of PricewaterhouseCoopers LLP (a) Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1) (c) Power of Attorney (included in signature page) (c)